 That all depends on your needs.
 If you want to optimize your television for 4K content and simply get down to watching high-quality film and TV, then the Amazon TV Stick 4K is probably the right option for you.

 Some users might want a more robust option that is ideal for a user who has created a “smart home” environment.
 While you can set-up an Amazon TV Stick 4K to do things like controlling your lights, thermostat, and other devices, the Fire TV Cube is designed to interface with your home’s numerous devices and create a kind of leisure hub.

+Editor’s note: This article is regularly updated for relevance.
 The Daily Dot may receive a payment in connection with purchases of products or services featured in this article.
 Click here to learn more.